 The barrier islands off the coast of Georgia provide venues for year-round outdoor recreation including hiking, biking, sea kayaking, and camping.
 Most of the islands are accessible by boat only.
-The outfitters, guides, and services below provide scheduled GA ferries or custom charter services and boat rentals for those who want to discover Georgia’s “inaccessible” barrier islands.
+The outfitters, guides, and services in the gallery and infographic below provide scheduled GA ferries or custom charter services and boat rentals for those who want to discover Georgia’s “inaccessible” barrier islands.

 A Brief Introduction to Georgia’s 15 Barrier Islands